Koko-66/snakes-and-ladders/README.md

 - Lighthouse (Chrome extension): used to check the performance and accessibility of the website
 - Prettier - Code Formatter (VS Code extension): used to beautify the HTML, CSS and JS code
 - Dev Tools on Chrome, Firefox and Safari: used for development, code testing and trials
+- [Am I Responsive?](http://ami.responsivedesign.is/#) site to generate the resposivene mockup

 ## Testing